NightShade256/NightShade256.github.io/_posts/2021-03-27-gb-sound-emulation.md

 3. [SameBoy](https://github.com/LIJI32/SameBoy) (LIJI's emulator, the most accurate emulator around)

 You can look at the source code of these emulators as a reference.

-## In The End

-I hope this article was helpful to you in building your emulator.

-I would like to thank the people over at r/EmuDev and the Discord server for their help, especially Simuuz and Dillon.

-I would also like to thank you for reading this article.

-Cheers!

 ## Footnotes